dec112/viewer/README.md

       }
   },
   "connection": {
-      "endpoint": "wss://service.dec112.at:8080/api/v1", // endpoint which the viewer tries to connect to "protocol": "dec112" // protocol that's used for data exchange },
+      "endpoint": { // endpoints which the viewer tries to connect to "default": "ws://example.com", // if viewer protocol is http "ssl": "wss://example.com", // if viewer protocol is https },
+      "protocol": "dec112" // protocol that's used for data exchange },
   "clients": {